-The biggest point players miss is that the unlock is difficulty-specific.
+The point most people miss is that the unlock is difficulty-specific.
 Clearing Normal lets you open Normal cows.
-If you want Nightmare or Hell cows, you need to beat Baal on Nightmare or Hell first.
-There is no account-wide shortcut here.
+For Nightmare or Hell cows you have to beat Baal on Nightmare or Hell first.
+There is no account-wide shortcut.

-If you are helping friends in multiplayer, keep it simple: the character opening the portal should already have that difficulty completed.
-Once the red portal is up, the whole party can use it, but the opener is the part that matters.
+In multiplayer, keep it simple.
+The character opening the portal must have that difficulty completed.
+Once the red portal is up, the whole party can use it — but the opener is the part that matters.

-This is where bad summaries really start wasting people’s time.
-In Diablo II: Resurrected, you do not buy Wirt’s Leg from a living Wirt.
+You do not buy Wirt’s Leg from a living Wirt.
 You go to Tristram and loot it from Wirt’s corpse.
-If you saw a guide talking about purchasing it for gold, that is not describing the Diablo II cow-level process correctly.
+Any guide that talks about purchasing it for gold is not describing the cow-level process.

-The practical route is straightforward: take the Stony Field waypoint, move to the Cairn Stones, and enter the red portal to Tristram.
-Once inside, find Wirt’s body and click it until Wirt’s Leg drops.
-Pick it up and return to town.
-You can do this again in later games whenever you need another leg, so do not worry about saving it forever.
+The route: take the Stony Field waypoint, walk to the Cairn Stones, and step through the red portal to Tristram.
+Inside, head to the northwest, find Wirt’s body, and click it to grab Wirt’s Leg.
+Pick it up and town out.
+You can repeat this in any later game whenever you need another leg, so there is no need to hoard it.

 FinalBoss // Gear